I’m always excited about discovering fun Chinese learning toys, including this Chinese Stroke Order Puzzle Set from Play乐学 (PlayLeXue).

 While she’s focusing on her activity, I pop in intermittently to review the names of each stroke and the proper direction for writing.

-More ways to learn and play with the Chinese stroke order set
+Where to buy the Chinese stroke order set

 I have successfully taught my daughter over 1000 Chinese characters before age 5, and I’m passionate about sharing our experience and strategies with other families.

-In the following articles, you will find detailed, personal advice on how to teach Chinese characters to kids.
+In the following articles, you will find detailed, effective advice on how to teach Chinese characters to kids.

 - When and How to Introduce Chinese Characters to Kids?